MicrosoftDocs/fabric-docs/docs/data-factory/foreach-activity.md

 ### Referencing an item within an activity

 Select one of the child activities in the ForEach **Activities** pane, and switch to its **Settings** tab.
-In this example, we selected a **Stored Procedure** activity.
+In this example, a **Stored Procedure** activity was selected.
 Populate the settings for the activity as you normally would select a connection and stored procedure.
 You can use the **@item()** iterator to refer to the current item being processed anywhere within an activity that supports dynamic content.
-Here we provided the **@item()** as the value for the FruitName parameter that is passed to a stored procedure.
+Here the **@item()** was used as the value for the FruitName parameter that is passed to a stored procedure.

 :::image type="content" source="media/foreach-activity/foreach-child-activity-configuration.png" alt-text="Screenshot showing a stored procedure child activity with a parameter using the current @item() from the ForEach items list for its value.":::